roselykm/beginner-react-boilerplate/README.md

     npm run build
     ```

-16) To create your project using this boilerplate:
+16) To create your own react project using this boilerplate, you need to:

     - download the zip